YinJC/uk-tex-faq/FAQ-2colfloat.md

----
-layout: page
-title: Placing two-column floats at bottom of page
+# Placing two-column floats at bottom of page
----

 You specified placement `[htbp]` for your full-width figure or table, but they always get placed at the top of the page&hellip;  Well,